Elie Lighthouse Things to do in the East Neuk of Fife

 In Pittenweem, there is a lively atmosphere and an enduring charm.
 The trade with the Netherlands influences the pantiled cottages.

-There are remnants of the old working harbour, including a fleet of fishing boats, trawlers and small creel boats.
+There are remnants of the old working harbour.
+You can see a fleet of fishing boats, trawlers and small creel boats.

-Also, there are plenty of places to eat in Pittenweem, including the Pittenweem Fish and Chip Bar, The Dory Bistro, The Cocoa Tree Cafe and Nicholson’s Sweet and Ice Cream Shop.
+Also, there are plenty of places to eat in Pittenweem, including the Pittenweem Fish and Chip Bar

-A local group known as the West Braes Project was responsible for re-opening the crazy golf and maintaining the 120-year-old outdoor pool.
+A local group known as the West Braes Project are responsible for maintaining the 120-year-old outdoor pool.

 The outdoor pool is on the beach and is filled twice a day by the tide.
 Also, the coastal pool is complete with a chute and diving board.

-The pool was left ravaged for decades; however, in 2021, it was reopened, and now it is the place to go for a dip in Pittenweem.
+The pool was left ravaged for decades.
+Yet, in 2021, it was reopened, and now it is the place to go for a dip in Pittenweem

 Moreover, the cave was used as a prison during witch hunts int he 17th and 18th centuries.